felipersteles/visao-computacional/README.md

 ### Before start

+- First you must download the model in this link of google [drive](https://drive.google.com/drive/folders/1b1NAXEL4RzOI6kRLKG2i2qZrsQ7kbubx?usp=sharing).
+And then create a folder called `models/` and put the file the folder.

-First install the dependencies using:
+- Install the dependencies using:

 ```bash
 # Install dependencies